Sambhunath-Sahoo/LLD/SOLID Principles of OOPS/Notes.md

 ```

 ### Interface Segregation Principle (ISP):
 This principle suggests that clients should not be forced to depend on interfaces they do not use.
-This means that a **class should not have to implement methods it doesn't need**.
+This means that a class should not have to implement methods it doesn't need. 🚫

 - Bad example
 ```python